MicrosoftDocs/VBA-Docs/api/Office.SignatureProvider.NotifySignatureAdded.md

 ```

+> [!NOTE]
- **Note**  Signature providers are implemented exclusively in custom COM add-ins and cannot be implemented in Microsoft Visual Basic for Applications (VBA).
+> Signature providers are implemented exclusively in custom COM add-ins and cannot be implemented in Microsoft Visual Basic for Applications (VBA).

 ## See also

 [SignatureProvider Object](Office.SignatureProvider.md)
-#### Other resources

 [SignatureProvider Object Members](./overview/signatureprovider-members-office.md)